kalbir/personal-awesome-list/README.md

 - [Regexr](https://regexr.com/) &mdash; I struggle a lot with Regex, this tool to try out regexs in the browser helps.

+- [Upcase](https://thoughtbot.com/upcase) &mdash; guides and lessons for intermediate level developers, mainly in ruby and rails but generic things too.

 ## Elixir

+[Working with files in elixir](https://code.tutsplus.com/tutorials/working-with-file-system-in-elixir--cms-28869) &mdash; useful reminders on the basics of working with files.

 ## Work